jsks/parmap/parmap.1.md

 # DESCRIPTION

-**parmap** reads space, tab, and newline delimited arguments from standard input and invokes *command* in parallel for each argument.
+**parmap** reads arguments delimited by whitespace characters from standard input and invokes *command* in parallel for each argument.
 For each invocation, *variable* is set to the corresponding parsed argument and made available to *command* as an exported environment variable.

 *command* should consist of a single quoted string to prevent shell expansions before execution.
 When invoked by **parmap** it will be